telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 The padding of the labels.
 A numeric value will set all paddings.

+> Bar and column series always apply full padding and will ignore this setting.

 #### Example - set the chart series label padding as a number

     <div id="chart"></div>